camunda/camunda-docs-manual/content/update/minor/73-to-74/wls.md

 In each of the following steps, the identifiers `$*_VERSION` refer to the current version and the new versions of the artifacts.

+# 3. Configure Process Engines

+## Task Query Expressions

+As of 7.4, the default handling of expressions submitted as parameters of task queries has changed.
+Passing EL expressions in a task query enables execution of arbitrary code when the query is evaluated.
+The process engine no longer evaluates these expressions by default and throws an exception instead.
+This behavior can be toggled in the process engine configuration using the properties `enableExpressionsInAdhocQueries` (default `false`) and `enableExpressionsInStoredQueries` (default `true`).
+To restore the engine's previous behavior, set both flags to `true`.
+See the user guide on [security considerations for custom code]({{< relref "user-guide/process-engine/securing-custom-code.md" >}}) for details.

 [migration-guide]: {{< relref "update/minor/73-to-74/index.md" >}}